VbehrensN/ELK_STACK_PROJECT/README_official.md

 Load balancing ensures that the application will be highly __available__, in addition to restricting __traffic__ to the network.

-- What aspect of security do load balancers protect?
-__Load balancers protect the availability of a service by providing access to more than one server so if a server does down, the other one is available and provides redundancy to the system.__
+- Load balancers protect the availability of a service by providing access to more than one server so if a server does down, the other one is available and provides redundancy to the system.

-- What is the advantage of a jump box?_
-The jump box protects the other machines in it's virtual netowrk because it sits infront of the other machines, i.e.it is the only machine that has public internet connection.
+- The advantage of jump box is that it protects the other machines in it's virtual netowrk because it sits infront of the other machines, i.e. it is the only machine that has public internet connection.
 It controls access to the other machines by allowing connections from specific IP addresses and forwarding to those machines

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __data__ and system __logs__.
-- _TODO: What does Filebeat watch for? __Filebeat watch for log data (files and location)__
+- Filebeat watches for log data (files and location).
-- _TODO: What does Metricbeat record? ___Metricbeat collects server system metrics such as CPU and memory usage, network__
+- Metricbeat collects server system metrics such as CPU and memory usage, network.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.